ARMmbed/BLEIntros/AdvSamples/HighData.md

 ##Transfer Often
 </a>

 Another way to reduce latency is to increase the number of potential connections by updating the connection interval.
-Note that connections are established completely at the central’s discretion and any connection preferences or connection requests issued by the peripheral are only recommendations which can be ignored by the central.
+Note that connections are established completely at the central’s discretion and any connection preferences or connection requests issued by the peripheral are only recommendations that can be ignored by the central.

 Nevertheless, setting a smaller connection interval can have a significant impact on the latency.
 However, care should be taken to ensure that the low power profile is maintained by dynamically switching connection parameters based on the latency requirements.